 - Students will take 10 quizzes throughout the course.
-These quizzes will address the detailed content and major concepts presented in the lectures, lecture outlines and text readings to evaluate students' work outside of the classroom.
-If a student takes more than ten quizzes, only the best ten quiz scores will be used in calculating the student's total points. - Every class sessions will start with a 15 minutes quiz, based on the previous homework assignment. - A quiz will consist of 10-15 questions, some combination of true/false, multiple choice, and "fill-in" questions. - Each quiz will be timed, 1 minute for every question to complete. - The correct answers of the quiz and a relevant topic will be discussed and reviewed. - No make-up quizzes for missed quizzes will be administered (students will receive no score for missed quizzes). - The primary purpose of these quizzes is to encourage and reward the students' progress through the course materials.
+These quizzes will address the detailed content and major concepts presented in the lectures, lecture outlines and text readings to evaluate students' work outside of the classroom. - Every class session will start with a 15 minutes quiz, based on the previous homework assignment. - A quiz will consist of 10-15 questions, some combination of true/false, multiple choice, and "fill-in" questions. - Each quiz will be timed, 1 minute for every question to complete. - The correct answers of the quiz and a relevant topic will be discussed and reviewed. - No make-up quizzes for missed quizzes will be administered (students will receive no score for missed quizzes). - The primary purpose of these quizzes is to encourage and reward the students' progress through the course materials.